matteobusi/incremental-mincaml/README.md

 [Visited: 8/20] H: 5 - M: 0 (I) + 3 (NF) = 3
 ```
 meaning that ``fact_opt.ml`` was type checked incrementally as ``unit`` (``IType: unit``) starting from the original typing information of ``fact.ml``.
-To do that the incremental algorithm 8 nodes of the syntax tree (on a total of 20), finding the needed typing information directly in the cache for 5 times and not finding it for 3 times (0 because of incompatible typing environment and 3 because they were never cached).
+To do that the incremental algorithm 8 nodes of the syntax tree (on a total of 20), finding the needed typing information directly in the TypingCache for 5 times and not finding it for 3 times (0 because of incompatible typing environment and 3 because they were never TypingCached).

 ## Running the test #
 To run the tests, simply compile the `test.byte` file: